1414C/jiffy/README.md

 }

 ```
+Sample model simpleSingleEntityModel.json

-The simpleSingleEntityModel structure is explained below:
+The simpleSingleEntityModel.json file structure and content is explained below:

 ```code
 {